Ogeon/rustful/README.md

 ```

 ##Contributing
 Yes, please!
-This is currently a one man show, so any help is welcome.
-Just
+You can always post an issue or (even better) fork the project,
-fork it, implement your idea or fix the bug you have found and send a pull
+implement your idea or fix the bug you have found and send a pull request.
-request.
+Just remember to test it when you are done.
+Here is how:

+* Run `cargo test` to run unit, documentation and compile tests.
+* Run `cargo run --example example_name` to run an example and make sure it behaves as expected.